Fast Learnings of Coupled Nonnegative Tensor Decomposition Using Optimal Gradient and Low-rank Approximation: Proposed Algorithm

 \subsubsection{Computational complexity}

-In this study, for the computational complexity, we mainly refer to the time complexity based on the multiplication operations.
-From Section \ref{se:section3}, we can note that the main computational load is dominated by the updates of $\bm{\mathcal D}^{(s)}$ and $\bm{U}^{(n,s)}$, especially the calculation of block-partial gradients $\tilde{\bm{\mathcal{G}}}^{(s)}$ and $\tilde{\bm G}^{(n,s)}$ in (\ref{eq:solapgG}) and (\ref{eq:solapgU}).
-The specific costs of calculating them (\textit{n}th mode of \textit{s}th tensor) are listed in Table \ref{timecomplx}.
-Let $R^{(s)}=R$, taking into consideration that there are $N$ modes and $S$ tensors, the total time complexity for each iteration of CoNCPD-APG algorithm reaches $\mathcal{O}(NSR\prod_{n=1}^N\!I_n)$.
+For the computational complexity, we mainly calculate the time complexity based on the multiplication operations.
+From Section \ref{se:section3}, the computational load is mostly dominated by the updates of $\bm{\mathcal D}^{(s)}$ and $\bm{U}^{(n,s)}$, especially the calculation of block-partial gradients $\tilde{\bm{\mathcal{G}}}^{(s)}$ and $\tilde{\bm G}^{(n,s)}$ in (\ref{eq:solapgG}) and (\ref{eq:solapgU}).
+The costs of calculating them (\textit{n}th mode of \textit{s}th tensor) per iteration are listed in Table \ref{timecomplx}.
+Let $R^{(s)}\!=\!R$, considering there are $N$ modes and $S$ tensors, the total time complexity for each iteration of CoNCPD-APG algorithm reaches $\mathcal{O}(NSR\prod_{n=1}^N\!I_n)$.
 By introducing low-rank approximation, (\ref{eq:solapgG}) and (\ref{eq:solapgU}) can be calculated using (\ref{eq:eqlrag}) and (\ref{eq:eqlrau}), the costs of which are also given in Table \ref{timecomplx}.
-Let $\tilde{R}^{(s)}=R$, the overall computation load per iteration of lraCoNCPD-APG algorithm is reduced to $\mathcal{O}(NSR^2\sum_{n=1}^N\!In)$.
+Let $\tilde{R}^{(s)}\!=\!R$, the overall computation load per iteration of lraCoNCPD-APG algorithm is reduced to $\mathcal{O}(NSR^2\sum_{n=1}^N\!In)$.